 - SNMP implementation (RFC 1157) supports SNMPv2c (RFC 1901) and SNMPv3 (RFC 3410).

-- MIB compiler for easy integration of any properly written MIB.
+- A MIB compiler is included.
 The MIB implementation is compliant with RFC 3413 and RFC 3418.

 - User-based Security Model (USM) is compliant with RFC 3414.

 - Authentication using Message Digest 5 (MD5) and the Secure Hash Algorithm 1 (SHA-1).